JDemler/perlin-site/content/post/indexing-memory-access.md

 -307200:493|1|false
 312320:498|1|false
 ```
 This is very bad.
 Random Access!
-These differences in memory location are beyond any cacheline or page.
+These differences in memory location are beyond any cache-line or page.
 This has to be the problem why cycles are stalled and why cache-loads are missed.
 Why does this happen? \
 Listings grow during the indexing process.
 And thus they need to be reallocated.
 Adjacent space is already occupied so it is allocated somewhere else.\